-In accordance with Pennsylvania Nursing Law and Child Protective Services Law as an effort to protect client safety and property, students will be required to complete a criminal background check beginning their first-year classes in the fall and again before progressing to NSG 212/NSL 212, NSG 311/NSL 311/NSG 312/NSG 312, and NSG 411/NSL 411/NSG 411/NSL 412.
+In accordance with Pennsylvania Nursing Law and Child Protective Services Law as an effort to protect client safety and property, students will be required to complete a criminal background check before progressing to NSG 311/NSL 311/NSG 312/NSG 312, and NSG 411/NSL 411/NSG 411/NSL 412.
 In addition, students will be required to complete Delaware Child and Elder Abuse History Clearance prior to NSG 311/NSL 311/NSG 312/NSL 312.